Natural Gas Laws and Incentives in Virginia

 Alternative Fuel Vehicle (AFV) Tax Reduction Authorization

-Local governments may reduce personal property taxes paid on AFVs, specifically vehicles that operate using natural gas, liquefied petroleum gas or propane, hydrogen, or electricity, including low-speed vehicles.
+Local governments may reduce personal property taxes paid on AFVs and low-speed vehicles.
+AFVs include vehicles that operate using natural gas, liquefied petroleum gas or propane, hydrogen, or electricity.
 (Reference Virginia Code 58.1-3506)

 Compressed Natural Gas (CNG) Deregulation

 The Virginia State Corporation Commission may refrain from regulating and setting rates, charges, and fees for retail CNG service provided by corporations other than public service corporations.
 (Reference Virginia Code 56-232.2)

 Virginia Energy is responsible for creating the Virginia Energy Plan (Plan) to assess the commonwealth’s primary energy sources and recommends actions to meet state energy goals.
 The Plan must include policies to promote alternative fuel use, transportation electrification, efficient driving techniques, and reducing vehicle miles traveled.
 The Plan must assess statewide electric vehicle (EV) charging infrastructure and consider the impact of statewide policies, EV market projections, and statewide EV registration data to support the state’s 2045 net-zero carbon target in the transportation sector.
 Virginia Energy must submit the Plan to the governor, the State Corporation Commission, and the General Assembly by October 1 of each year following the election of a new governor.
 For more information, see the 2018 Virginia Energy Plan and the Virginia Energy Energy Efficiency website.